gocciolafr/BD-Theme/SUPPORT.md

 ## How to get support

-To get live chat support, you need to log into our Discord server, then go to #support and create a new ticket.
+To get live chat support, you need to [join](https://discord.gg/vTG2uX7HRC) into our Discord server, then go to #support and create a new ticket.
 It will take a maximum of 1 day to respond, so you need to be patient.

 Another way is to create a new issue on GitHub.
 This takes a maximum of 5 days.